 Stability isn’t optional

 Here’s the part that keeps me up at night.
-Eurycomanone - the main marker compound in Tongkat Ali - degrades quickly in warm, wet environments.
+Eurycomanone—the main marker compound in Tongkat Ali—degrades quickly in warm, wet environments.
 In a standard starch-based gummy stored at 30°C and 65% humidity, we measured 40% loss within eight weeks.
 That’s not just disappointing to customers; it’s a compliance risk under FDA cGMP.

-We solved it with two simple changes:
+We fixed it with two moves:

-1. Microencapsulation.
+- Microencapsulation.
 The Tongkat Ali extract is spray-dried inside a shell of gum arabic and medium-chain triglycerides.
 This shields the actives from water during cooking and slows hydrolysis over time.

 Texture: The silent killer